Click on our frequently asked questions to find out more information about the Cafetto range.

 After each milk steaming

-Open the steam valve for a few seconds to blow out any milk left in the nozzle.
+Open the steam valve for a few seconds to purge any milk left in the nozzle.
 Wipe the wand clean with a damp cloth to prevent any crusty milk build-up.

 Soak the steam wand nozzles in hot water, rinse and wipe clean.
 If you have a milk frother, clean with a Cafetto Milk Frother Cleaner, follow the instructions on the label.